A lush green landscape shown from above.

 Promoting a Healthy Cycle

-The resale of pre-loved and refurbished goods on our global platform conserves energy, resources and costs — bringing us one step closer to a more sustainable future.
+The resale of pre-loved and refurbished goods on our global platform not only saves consumers money, but also conserves energy and resources, reduces greenhouse gasses, and keeps items out of landfills, bringing us closer to a more sustainable future.

 Our sellers and buyers around the world recognize recommerce as an important source of income and savings, with the added benefit of contributing to a healthier planet.
-In our third annual Recommerce Report, we found that economic opportunity and sustainability remain key drivers behind the secondhand resale market.
+In our latest Recommerce Report, we found that economic opportunity and sustainability remain key drivers behind the secondhand resale market.

 eBay Refurbished